mrsachindixit/Requirments_Knowdown_for_Architects/README.md

 ---

 ## Per TOGAF

-- Per TOGAF
-- Architecture Domains
+- **Architecture Domains**
-- The Business Architecture defines the business strategy, governance, organization, and key business processes
+- The _Business Architecture_ defines the business strategy, governance, organization, and key business processes
-- The Data Architecture describes the structure of an organization's logical and physical data assets and data management resources
+- The _Data Architecture_ describes the structure of an organization's logical and physical data assets and data management resources
-- The Application Architecture provides a blueprint for the individual applications to be deployed, their interactions, and their relationships to the core business processes of the organization
+- The _Application Architecture_ provides a blueprint for the individual applications to be deployed, their interactions, and their relationships to the core business processes of the organization
-- The Technology Architecture describes the logical software and hardware capabilities that are required to support the deployment of business, data, and application services; this includes IT infrastructure,
+- The _Technology Architecture _describes the logical software and hardware capabilities that are required to support the deployment of business, data, and application services; this includes IT infrastructure,
-- Architecture Development Method
+- **Architecture Development Method**
 - Phase A: Architecture Vision describes the initial phase of an architecture development cycle
 - Phase B: Business Architecture describes the development of a Business Architecture to support the agreed Architecture Vision
 - Phase C: Information Systems Architectures describes the development of Information Systems Architectures to support the agreed Architecture Vision